 What is Blepharochalasis?

-Blepharochalasis, sometimes referred to as blepharochalasis syndrome, occurs when the eyelids suddenly become inflamed and swell.¹ It’s a rare condition that typically affects the upper eyelids, generally on both sides of the face.¹ Some instances of lower eyelid blepharochalasis exist but are extremely rare.¹
+Blepharochalasis, sometimes referred to as blepharochalasis syndrome, occurs when the eyelids suddenly become inflamed and swell.
+It’s a rare condition that typically affects the upper eyelids, generally on both sides of the face.
+Some instances of lower eyelid blepharochalasis exist but are extremely rare.1

-A patient with blepharochalasis typically experiences painless eyelid swelling every few months that lasts about 2-3 days.² Flare-ups peak around adolescence and decrease over time, eventually ending as the child reaches adulthood.²
+WIth blepharochalasis you would typically experience painless eyelid swelling every few months.
+The swelling lasts about 2-3 days.
+Such flare-ups peak around adolescence and decrease over time, eventually ending as you reach adulthood.2

 - Blepharochalasis is a painless eye condition that causes sudden swelling of the eyelid tissues.